 Open into the evening on Thursday, Friday and Saturday nights, enjoy the hospitality of owners Trish and Neil at their picturesque establishment nestled in the midst of rural hinterland.
 Sit inside, or outdoors to overlook the dam and bathe in the last rays of sunlight as the yellow orb dips beneath the horizon.

-Traditional Indian cuisine served up on Thursday nights and any dietary needs will be taken care of by the accommodating café restaurant team.
+Any dietary needs will be taken care of by the accommodating café restaurant team.